 If you are having a problem with your roommate or with another member of your suite, you should talk to your Resident Assistant (RA).
 Your RA lives on your floor and has been carefully selected and trained to assist you throughout the academic year.
 Very often the RAs will talk with their supervisors and help resolve your problem, usually with a meeting of all parties involved.
 It is important that you maintain an open line of communication with your roommates so that you can talk about problems you may be having.
 We expect our residents to treat each other as adults and discuss their differences openly.
 That is the first step in resolving differences.
 If you continue to have problems and have worked initially with your RA, you may next contact the Residential Life Office.
 The full-time, professional staff members and graduate assistants can assist you in taking additional steps.

 A room transfer freeze period is in effect from the time your initial assignment is made until two weeks into the fall or spring semester.
 The fall freeze allows us to locate all available spaces.
 You may complete a room change request online if you need to change your room.

-You cannot stay in your room during Winter Break (between fall and spring semesters) as the University is closed.
-You may stay in your housing assignment during all other holiday periods including but not limited to Thanksgiving, Spring, and Easter break.
+You can stay in your room during Winter Break (between fall and spring semesters) and summer break (between spring and fall) but you will be charged a winter housing fee or a summer housing fee.
+You may stay in your housing assignment during all other holiday periods with no additional cost including but not limited to Thanksgiving break, Spring break, and Easter break.
 Students who plan to leave campus during breaks and University holidays do NOT need to remove their belongings.
 We do ask, however, that they empty their refrigerators (to avoid spoilage) and power off electrical items such as televisions, computers, etc., during longer times away from campus.